 - Nutri-IQ team did not conduct any research referred here and totally relied upon work conducted by reputable research teams.

-Below, we list some major problems associated with nutritional imbalances of B-group vitamins.
+Below, we list some major problems associated with nutritional imbalances of B-group vitamins and other essential nutrients.
 The information is mostly from US Department of Health and Human Services; additional sources and research papers are referenced accordingly.

 Vitamin B1 (Thiamin)